FranRiadigos/RepositoryCache/README.md

         RepositoryProxyCache cache = MyRepositoryProxyCache.getDataById(context.getCacheDir());

-        // Ensure we are getting distinct cache instance per id. cache.select( id );
+        // Ensure we are getting distinct cache instance per id. cache.select( id ); // Optional

-        // Checks whether it is cached and it is not expired. if (!cache.isExpired()) {
+        // Checks whether it is cached and not expired. if (!cache.isExpired()) {

-            // [...] proceed retrieving data from your local store (maybe Realm database)
+            // [...] proceed retrieving data from your local store (maybe a database)

         } else {

             // [...] otherwise proceed retrieving data from your cloud store (maybe a rest service)

-            // Once you persist, it will store this call with the specified id in the cache. cache.persist();
+            // Once you persist, it will store this method name with the specified id in the cache. if(!cache.isCached()) {
+                cache.persist();
+            }

         }
     }